History and History of Art (joint honours)

 Assessment methods used on this course

-Assessment is conducted through a wide range of methods, in order both to foster a range of transferable skills and to ensure that you have some capability to choose those that suit you best.
+Assessment is conducted through a wide variety of methods to foster a range of transferable skills and to ensure that you have some capability to choose those that suit you best.
 Assessment types include:

 • A range of written assignments, from essays to exhibition reviews, from creative writing to reflective diaries, all of which develop written communication skills.

-• Exhibition curation is foregrounded in the compulsory Curatorial Practice module.
+• Exhibition curation which is foregrounded in the compulsory Curatorial Practice module.

 Study abroad